 What to expect during surgery…

 You are usually awake during cataract surgery, and the surgeon numbs the eye so you will not feel any discomfort.
-During cataract surgery the surgeon will make a small cut in your eye, remove the cloudy lens, and replace it with an artificial lens.
+During cataract surgery, the surgeon will make a small cut in your eye, remove the cloudy lens, and replace it with an artificial lens.

 The artificial or intraocular lens (IOL) is placed where your lens used to be.
 There are many kinds of IOLs, and you should discuss this with your surgeon.
 Most provincial health care plans will pay for a standard IOL that will help you see better but you will likely still need glasses for reading or computer use.
-There are special lenses that can help correct refractive errors, that can help you see without glasses or reduce your need for glasses.
+There are special lenses that can help correct refractive errors, which can help you see without glasses or reduce your need for glasses.

 Cataract surgery has a very high success rate.
 In almost all patients, visual acuity is improved dramatically after surgery, within a few days after surgery.